Somek & Associates are holding their virtual annual conference today titled...

 - To speak to one of the team, an expert, or for more information please contact us

 Make an enquiry

 During my time as Clinical Nurse Educator I also helped set up a group of specialist nurses looking at improving and standardising the care of the critically ill child.
-This covered A&E, paediatric ward & ITU.
+This covered A&E, the paediatric ward & ITU.
 I was also the falls link nurse for ITU and underwent a train the trainers session given by the Trust falls specialist nurse.
-This enabled me to deliver mandatory falls training to staff in ITU, including the use of the assessment form and the ways of reducing risk.
+This enabled me to deliver mandatory falls training to staff in ITU, including the use of the assessment form and identifying ways of reducing the risk of patients falling.

 Despite having left my substantial post in the NHS I continue to work as a band 7 Clinical nurse educator, in the ITU / HDU at the William Harvey Hospital (i.e. my previous substantial role) on a regular basis and continue to assist the current substantial nurse educators in developing staff of all grades, carrying out competency assessments and ensuring they are competent to carry out their role.

 I have worked as a nursing expert witness since 2010.
 I accept instructions from both Claimant and Defendant Solicitors and Insurers.
 I have undergone formal training in the medico-legal process and am fully aware of my responsibilities under the Civil Procedure Rules (CPR) pertaining to Expert Witnesses.